|Full name||Ankita Ravinderkrishan Raina NDTV Sports|

 - In December 2019, Chief Minister of Gujarat, Shri Vijay Rupani Sir and Honourable Sports Minister of Gujarat, Shri Ishwarsinh Patel felicitated the trophies to the athletes of Gujarat including Ankita Raina at the closing ceremony of Khel Maha Kumbh.
 Apparently, these players were honoured for their outstanding performances in their field of sports.

-- In 2020, at the Australian Open, Ankita was not well due to the Australian bushfires and gave a disappointing result in some matches.
+- In 2020, at the Australian Open, Ankita’s health was not well due to the Australian bushfires due to which she gave a disappointing result in some matches.
 However, at the end of 2020, in doubles, along with Bibiane Schoofs, Ankita won two back to back titles in Nonthaburi, Thailand.

-- She played another semifinal of the 2020 Thailand Open along with the women tennis player Rosalie and it was Ankita’s first WTA Tour.
+- She played another semifinal of the 2020 Thailand Open along with Rosalie which was Ankita’s first WTA Tour.
 This victory placed her in the 119th world ranking.
 In the same year, Ankita won two more singles, one in Nonthaburi, Thailand and the other in Jodhpur, India.

 - In April 2020, Ankita Raina, along with Sania Mirza, Rutuja Bhosale, Riya Bhatia and Sowjanya Bavisetti, made their entries in the Fed Cup World Group 2 playoffs for the first time in history and won doubles.
 However, during the FedCup, Raina lost the match by 6-1 against China’s top player Wang Qiang in singles.

-- In 2020, the French Open was lost by Raina to Kurumi Nara.
-In December 2020, the 2020 Al Habtoor Tennis Challenge, Ankita, alongside Ekaterine Gorgodze, won the ITF doubles title held in Dubai.
-This victory was the biggest victory in her career of doubles, and she earned the 117th world ranking.
+- In 2020, she lost the French Open to Kurumi Nara.
+In December 2020, at the Al Habtoor Tennis Challenge, Ankita, alongside Ekaterine Gorgodze, won the ITF doubles title held in Dubai.
+This victory is considered the biggest victory in her career of doubles, and she earned the 117th world ranking after this tournament.

 - Since 2020, Ankita has been coached and trained by Jayant Kadhe.
 According to her coach, Ankita Raina’s preferred surfaces to play a tennis match are grass and hard court.
 These surfaces are mostly suitable for her gaming style.
 Her weakest surface to play tennis matches is clay surface.
 The Times of India In an interview, Ankita’s coach, Jayant Kadhe said,